aawwise/epub/README.md

-An offline, downloadable .epub reader based on HTML and JS.
+A simple, online .epub reader based on HTML and JS Downloadable, but requires an internet connection.